-- 8. Mark Ronson — Uptown Funk featuring Bruno Mars (4.64 billion views)
+- 9. Mark Ronson featuring Bruno Mars — Uptown Funk (4.91 billion views)

-- 5. Wiz Khalifa — See You Again featuring Charlie Puth (5.59 billion views)
+- 6. Wiz Khalifa featuring Charlie Puth — See You Again (5.87 billion views)

-- 2. Luis Fonsi — Despacito featuring Daddy Yankee (7.93 billion views)
+- 2. Luis Fonsi featuring Daddy Yankee — Despacito (8.15 billion views)

 In fact, children’s programming and music videos are now among the most-viewed content on YouTube.
 Music videos, in particular, have enjoyed great success on the streaming site and, until recently, had been the majority of the most-viewed videos in YouTube’s history.
-Music videos still account for a substantial portion of the top 10 most-viewed videos, however.
-If these view counts are anything to go by, the video-sharing site could be considered a leading platform for music videos and kid-friendly content rather than just the meme-worthy viral videos the site was known for in its early days.
+Music videos still account for 40% of the top 10 most-viewed videos, however.
+The other 60% is content for young children.
+If these view counts are anything to go by, the video-sharing site could be considered a leading platform for music videos and kid-friendly content, rather than just the memeworthy viral videos the site was known for in its early days.

 Baby Shark Dance is the most-viewed video ever on YouTube.
 The children’s song overtook the all-Spanish version of Despacito in November 2020.

-- Luis Fonsi — Despacito featuring Daddy Yankee (7.93 billion views)
+- Luis Fonsi featuring Daddy Yankee — Despacito (8.15 billion views)

-- Mark Ronson — Uptown Funk featuring Bruno Mars (4.64 billion views)
+- Mark Ronson featuring Bruno Mars — Uptown Funk (4.91 billion views)

 Educational videos being among the most-viewed content on YouTube isn’t surprising if you think of it like this: If kids are going to be staring at screens for a decent portion of the day, it makes sense that the programming of choice among parents would be free to access and, better yet, educational.
 Miroshka TV’s Learning Colors Multi-Colored Eggs on the Farm is no exception.
-It’s an educational video for kids that has already racked up over 4 billion views in the four years since it was first uploaded.
+It’s an educational video for kids that has already racked up nearly 54 billion views in the five years since it was first uploaded.

 It’s a fun, five-minute video that teaches young children about different colors via (crudely) animated eggs on a farm.
 The video itself is narrated in Russian and teaches kids the names of different colors in Russian.
 The only parts of the video that aren’t in Russian are the music (which is Old MacDonald Had a Farm in English) and any subtitles that appear (if you have them turned on).
 The video has a slow pace — some scenes are a bit long — but the funny, silly moments will appeal to younger audiences.

-Even though it’s older than the top three videos on this list, Uptown Funk continues to gather new viewers to remain a potential chart-topping threat.
+Even though it’s older than the top three videos on this list, Uptown Funk continues to gather new viewers, helping it remain a potential chart-topping threat.
 Ronson’s video made its YouTube debut in November 2014 and swiftly became one of the most popular and well-liked videos ever.

-Arguably just as impressive as its view count is that it beat such stiff competition from its contemporaries.
-Big music videos from other major artists, like Katy Perry, saw their big 2014 hits achieve billions of views.
+Arguably just as impressive as its view count is that it beat stiff competition from its contemporaries.
+Big music videos from other major artists, like Katy Perry, helped their big 2014 hits achieve billions of views.
 Uptown Funk still manages to eclipse those achievements.

-It’s a pretty straightforward educational children’s literacy video.
-Phonics Song with Two Words features a simple tune that goes through the entire alphabet, going over pairs of words that use each of the letters in the English alphabet.
+A pretty straightforward educational children’s literacy video, Phonics Song with Two Words features a simple tune that goes through the entire alphabet, going over pairs of words that use each of the letters in the English alphabet.
 The video even provides illustrations of these words and explains how to pronounce the sounds of each letter in their respective example words.

 Wiz Khalifa and Charlie Puth’s See You Again is the first video on this list to have a movie tie-in — Furious 7 — to aid its promotion.
-It has managed over 5 billion views since its April 2015 debut and serves as a tribute to Paul Walker, the former star of The Fast Saga, who died in 2013.
+It has managed nearly 6 billion views since its April 2015 debut and serves as a tribute to Paul Walker, the former star of The Fast Saga, who died in 2013.